farooqkz/OxygenCapsule/README.md

 If you want to draw textures, remember they are capsules full of gas, not a glass with water.

-Also I don't have any idea about its fuel/power source, I wanted to use mesecons but I think its silly to make it working just using a torch.
+Also I don't have any idea about its fuel/power source, I wanted to use mesecons but I think it's silly to make it working just using a torch. currently it works without any fuel/power.

 ## Crafting
  - s = steel ingot